 Westpac is Australia's third leading credit card issuer and has an award winning and reputable range of credit cards.
 It offers a variety of cards including balance transfer products to help repay your debt without the cost of interest for up to 16 months, low fee and competitive purchase rate products to keep your card costs to a minimum, rewards credit cards to pick up points as you pay and premium products for big spenders who want more bang for their buck.

 If you're not sure which Westpac credit card is for you or wonder how they compare to other credit card issuers on the market, you can use this guide to compare your options below.

 Westpac Credit Card Offer

-The Westpac Low Rate credit card is a no-frills credit card from Westpac that will help you get in control of your finances.
-It features a low interest rate on purchases and balance transfers plus a low annual fee.
+The Westpac Low Rate credit card is a no-frills credit card that will help you get in control of your finances.
+It also offers a long-term balance transfer if applied online and get approved, plus a low annual fee.

 - $59 p.a.